mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 ## Do you want to be a tech lead?

-From what we covered so far, you can probably imagine what the Day in the Life looks like.
+One important thing to realize is that as a tech lead, you will likely be writing less code.
 Throughout each week you will switch between many different tasks.
-Let's split everything into two categories: Coding and Non-coding.

-##### Coding

-This should feel familiar:

-- Build features like everyone else.
-- Solve some of the harder engineering problems on the project.
-- Give useful, timely code review.
-(This topic deserves its own article.)
-- Volunteer to do the boring work.
-- Take pride in code cleanup and refactoring.

-##### Non-coding

-Most of the non-coding responsibilities will be new:

-- Be responsible for the delivery of a project.
-- Understand what everyone is working on at any moment.
-- Understand dependencies, blockers and risks.
-- Create the roadmap and keep it up to date.
-- Run a weekly engineering meeting.
-- Help resolve disputes around scope, priorities.
-- Answer technical questions, both inside and outside the team.
-- Give regular updates to people outside the team.
-Tune the update to the audience — different level of detail if the audience is non-technical.
-- Help the engineers on the team grow from S1 all the way to S4.

-Given all of the above, my coding throughput looked like this:
+You will be writing and reviewing code but you will also be doing many other things like running meetings, maintaining the Roadmap, coordinating releases with other teams, etc.

+The reduction in the amount of code I wrote was obvious when I looked at my commit history:

 ![Number of commits over time](commits.png)

-This is my commit history from when I switched to tech leading at my current company.
 Before July 2019 I worked as an individual contributor.
 Then I took some time off in July, and after that started tech leading a project.
 You can see a clear drop in commit rate once I became a tech lead.

 This reduced amount of time spent coding is one of the main reasons some experienced engineers don’t want to become tech leads.
 A friend of mine switched from being a tech lead to being an individual contributor.
 He wanted to spend as much time writing code as possible.